15831944/aplib-PathInfo.cs/README.md

 ===========

 C# PathInfo.cs module encapsulates a file system path (not shell path!) and wraps Path, File, Directory static class methods from System.IO namespace, provides FileInfo DirectoryInfo objects, has additional properties and methods.
-This is a simple module that you can use in any project, and write code in a functional style.
+This is a simple module distributed under MIT license, you can use in any project and write code in a functional style.

+Features

+PathInfo

+Creating, combining, comparing, enumerating file system paths.
+Special folders, name generators, all file and directory operations.
+/ * ^ & Operators

+PathList

++ - Operators
+Bulk file operations

 See examples in the unit test, and in the folder Examples